13th-Sammy/flappy-bird/README.md

 Added background by just creating a sprite and window.draw(background).

 Added 2 pipes, 4 sprites of top and bottom and properly set their positions for drawing().

+Added gameover if bird falls down.
+All movement code is inside if gameover==false. <br>
+From here, it's about adding collision detection and fine tuning.